zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## Scenario

-Filtering entities by including items from an existing list is a common scenario.
+Filtering entities using an existing list is a common scenario.

-For example, you want to retrieve customers to update properties you retrived for a list of `Customer` that you have previously deserialized from a JSON file.
+For example, you deserialize a JSON file into a list of `Customer` with the `CustomerID` and a few other properties populated.
+Then you want to retrieve those customers from the database to update those properties.

 A frequent solution is using the `Contains` methods such as: